abrahamrhoffman/math/README.md

 # Mathematics
-A simple container for general mathematics.
+A tree of containers for general mathematics

 ## Prime
 A container for all prime number related work